tumble-weed/style-transfer/README.md

 This is a minimalistic Pytorch implementation of style transfer by Gatys Et al. Meant to be run in google colab, though you can turn the COLAB flag off if running locally.

-The idea is retain a given image's 'content' while rendering it in the 'style' of another image.
+The idea is to retain a given image's 'content' while rendering it in the 'style' of another image.
 This is best explained by the diagram below:

 ![What's Style Transfer](https://raw.githubusercontent.com/tumble-weed/style-transfer/master/style_transfer_flowchart.png)